esesmuedgars/IdeaKit/README.md

 ### Benchmarking Swift code with Attabench framework and GUI macOS application

-If you too have been benchmarking the speed of code by adding multiple timestamps using `Date` object and calculating the time difference, [Bruno Rocha](https://twitter.com/rockbruno_) in his [article](https://swiftrocks.com/benchmarking-swift-code-properly-with-attabench) suggest using the [Attabench](https://github.com/attaswift/Attabench) framework that is accompanied by a GUI macOS application for microbenchmarking.
+If you too have been benchmarking the speed of code by adding multiple timestamps using `Date` object and calculating the time difference, [Bruno Rocha](https://twitter.com/rockbruno_) in his [article](https://swiftrocks.com/benchmarking-swift-code-properly-with-attabench) suggests using the [Attabench](https://github.com/attaswift/Attabench) framework that is accompanied by a GUI macOS application for microbenchmarking.
 The tool compiles your application in the release configuration and repeatedly performs the same operation on random data of various sizes, while continuously charting the results which makes it ideal for seeing your algorithm's performance at a glance.

 ## Tips